Pravinkoodu Shappu: Plot

 Komban Babu, a feared and influential toddy shop owner with a history of illicit dealings, is found dead—hanged inside his own toddy shop.
 Initially presumed to be a suicide, Sub-Inspector (SI) Santosh begins investigating the case.
 After examining the crime scene and interrogating all those present in the toddy shop that night—including Kannan, Suni, Biju, Ceylon, and others—he concludes that it is a case of premeditated murder.

-Ceylon informs Santosh that Merinda, the wife of Kannan, had once been involved in an affair with Babu.
+Ceylon informs Santosh that Merinda, Kannan's wife, had once been involved in an affair with Babu.
 Kannan, a physically disabled man, was aware of this but was powerless against Babu's dominance.
 This gives Kannan a possible motive, but as the investigation progresses, Santosh begins to suspect Suni, Babu's close associate in his criminal ventures.
 During interrogation, Merinda reveals that she had seen a masked figure lurking around the toddy shop premises on the night of the murder, leading Santosh to believe that Suni may have had an accomplice who helped him carry out the murder unnoticed while the others were distracted.

-Despite pressure from his superiors, Santosh is unable to identify this alleged accomplice through CCTV footage, which yields no suspicious activity.
-He also begins to develop a personal interest in Merinda and attempts to grow closer to her, but she resists his advances.
+Despite pressure from his superiors, Santosh is unable to identify the alleged accomplice through the CCTV footage, which yields no suspicious activity.
+He also develops a personal interest in Merinda and attempts to grow closer to her, but she resists his advances.

 Meanwhile, Suni and Kannan start their own covert investigation to determine if it was even feasible to hang someone from the toddy shop ceiling without alerting others nearby.
-Using a similar rope and weight, they conduct an experiment and conclude it is possible.
-During this time, Kannan reveals that he had witnessed Komban Babu murder Santosh's father, who was in the liquor business too and used to be Babu's Partner.
+Using a similar rope and weight, they experiment and conclude it is possible.
+During this time, Kannan reveals that he had witnessed Babu murder Santosh's father, who was in the liquor business too and used to be Babu's partner.
 Babu had assaulted Kannan and Merinda when Kannan tried to speak up, resulting in Merinda suffering a miscarriage.
 Seeking revenge, Kannan and Merinda had been secretly plotting Babu's murder.